ArtifexSoftware/MuPDF.NET/docs/api/font.rst

       Return the unicode value for a given glyph name.
 Use it in conjunction with `chr()` if you want to output e.g. a certain symbol.

-      :arg str name: The name of the glyph.
+      :arg string name: The name of the glyph.

       :returns: The unicode integer, or 65533 = 0xFFFD if the name is unknown.
-Examples: `font.glyph_name_to_unicode("Sigma") = 931`, `font.glyph_name_to_unicode("sigma") = 963`.
+Examples: `font.GlyphName2Unicode("Sigma") = 931`, `font.GlyphName2Unicode("sigma") = 963`.
 Refer to the `Adobe Glyph List <https://github.com/adobe-type-tools/agl-aglfn/blob/master/glyphlist.txt>`_ publication for a list of glyph names and their unicode numbers.

    .. index::
       pair: Font.GlyphBbox, language
       pair: Font.GlyphBbox, script
       pair: Font.GlyphBbox, smallCaps

-   .. method:: glyph_bbox(chr, string language=null, int script=0, int smallCaps = 0 )
+   .. method:: GlyphBbox(chr, string language: null, int script: 0, int smallCaps: 0 )

-      The glyph rectangle relative to :data:`fontsize` 1.
+      The glyph rectangle relative to :data:`fontSize` 1.

       :arg int chr: *ord()* of the character.

       :returns: a :ref:`Rect`.

-   .. method:: Unicode2GlyphName(ch)
+   .. method:: Unicode2GlyphName(int ch)

       Show the name of the character's glyph.

       :arg int ch: the unicode number of the character.
 Use *ord()*, not the character itself.

       :returns: a string representing the glyph's name.
-E.g. `font.glyph_name(ord("#")) = "numbersign"`.
 For an invalid code ".notfound" is returned.

    .. index::
       pair: TextLength, fontSize